MrFarland/DM-Operations-Center/Module/10-abilities.md

 Ability to determine the true intentions of a creature.

 **[Skill Checks](skill-check)**<br/>
-- Determine if someone is hiding something.
+- Determine if someone is lying.
 - Predict an individual's next action.
 - Read someone's body language.
 {.square}